 If they want to sustain the growth, the company has to ensure a significant revenue stream, something that can only be done via higher volumes.
 Even with small profit margins, the company can make enough cash thanks to the vast number of sales.

 The company's North American unit growth of 29% did not come as a surprise.
 The trends on the market were in favor of Amazon.
 That spike in demand would have only been met by a company as big as Amazon.
 The surge in demand will continue in the upcoming months.
 It is safe to assume that Amazon will continue to capitalize on this development, which will definitely reflect the reports after the third fiscal quarter of 2020.

-Amazon profits don't solely depend on eCommerce sales.
+Profits don't solely depend on amazon sales volumes.
 The company has a variety of digital offerings, including Alexa, music, and video.
 It expects to see more customers investing in these services in the months to come, which will further facilitate its growth.

 Amazon places high hopes into the Prime membership because it unlocks a lot of perks for the consumers.
 The officials hope that the average basket size will increase once the customers get familiar with all the benefits this Prime membership brings to the table.
 During the COVID-19 pandemic, Amazon's Prime subscriptions grew to $5.6 billion.